nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 {{box op="start" cssClass="boxed noteBox"}}
 **Note!**
+- It is not advised to edit the copy and pasted text in the command line.
+It may result in this feature not working as expected.
 - The extract feature can also detect when there are suffixes like st/nd/rd/th for the day portion of the date.
 - It is also able to attach the current year to the date if it is not specified in the text.
-- The text body can include multiple paragraphs that are copy pasted from emails.
+- The text body can include multiple paragraphs that are copy and pasted from emails.
+- The month name detected can only be detected if spelled fully or is in its 3 letter short form.
+For example, `20 sep 2020` will be detected while `20 sept 2020` will not be detected.
+- The date/time/link has to be in the same line to be detected properly.
+For example, if the date/time/link is separated in a paragraph/by a new line it may not be detected properly.
 {{box op="end"}}